haslamdb/humann3_tools/README.md

 ## Introduction

-HUMAnN3 Tools provides a complete workflow for metagenomic analysis, from quality control to visualization.
+humann3-tools provides a complete workflow for metagenomic analysis, from quality control to visualization.
 The package is designed to simplify and standardize the analysis of metagenomic data using the HUMAnN3 pipeline, with modular components that can be run individually or as a complete workflow.

 ## Installation